zaidkhokhawala/ZaidPHP/php_assignment/Advance_PHP/Q&A.md

-# Traits in PHP - Hinglish Explanation
+# Traits in PHP -

 ---